ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 : Preference

 Default:
-: Avoid for Listeners and Rendezvous Connections.
+: Avoid for Listeners.
 Prefer for other Connections.

 This property allows the application to express a preference for the use of temporary local addresses, sometimes called "privacy" addresses {{?RFC8981}}.